 From your kitchen to your garage, 30 Things to Throw Out will be your guide while purging your home.
-Since so many people are now home for the long haul due to the pandemic, there has never been a better time to peek into your cabinets, rummage through your garage or clean out the playroom.
+There has never been a better time to peek into your cabinets, rummage through your garage or clean out the playroom.
 From bedrooms to your living-room, my list gives a rundown of items from each room of your home that you need to toss NOW.

 It will feel foreign but you will be amazed at how good you’ll feel when you’ve given up the dead weight your clutter is adding to your life!

 Here is a free printable checklist that you can use to get rid of 30 common household items, to help you declutter and free up space in your home!

 What are some other great home improvement printables to check out?